 Algorithmia makes a number of libraries available to make algorithm development easier.

-Furthermore, algorithms can call other algorithms and manage data on the Algorithmia platform via the Algorithmia Python Client.
+Also, algorithms can call other algorithms and manage data on the Algorithmia platform.
+To find out more via the Algorithmia Python Client.

 Algorithmia supports adding 3rd party dependencies via the Python Package Index (PyPI) using a requirements.txt file.